zenecture/neuroflow/README.md

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/newlogo.png" width=480 height=132 />

 NeuroFlow is a library to design, train and evaluate Artificial Neural Networks.

 # Getting Started

+The library aims at ease of use, keeping things intuitive and simple. :o) Neural Nets bring joy into your project, a journey full of experiments.

 There are three modules: